132nd-vWing/OPUF-Brief/Docs/NOTAM/NOTAM_10.md

 ### AWACS freqs in use
 The following is planned.
-AWACS SD and WD can overrule and push flights as required during the mission.
+AWACS controllers can overrule and push flights as required during the mission.

-* Check-in	231.500	GREEN 7  (Initial check-ins)
-* A-G controller 1	235.250	GREY 6 (CAS flights)
 * A-A Controller 1	248.000	GRAY 2 (PER MAGIC)
 * A-A Controller 2	229.000	GREEN 4 (PER MAGIC)
-* SEAD freq: 234.250	LEMON 9  (SEAD air alert flights will monitor this freq until told otherwise from AWACS)
+* SEAD freq: 234.250	LEMON 9  (SEAD air alert flights will monitor this freq until told otherwise from AWACS, requests from A-10, or JTAC)
-* In flight Report net	228.000	ORANGE 10  (BDA and other non-combat critical information)
-* Admin frequency	238.750	AMBER 2  (AVAILEBLE FOR AWACS TO USE AS NEEDED)
-* VHF Back-up	122.250	GRAY 10   (BACKUP)

 **FLOW**
 * Before taxi, pilots gives a advisory call to AL MINHAD Traffic about taxing, takeoff and departure out of the airspace
-* Outside ATC controlled area, pilot will push to AWACS Check-in freq and give abbreviated check-in.
+* Outside ATC controlled area, pilot will push to AWACS Check-in freq and check-in to let everyone know the flight is on this freq.
-* Flight will then be pushed to dedicated AWACS working freq
+* A-A fligths (CAP and SWEEP) will then push to dedicated AWACS A-A Freq per AWACS controllers direction.
-* Flight resumes communication with AWACS on working freq.
+* A-A flights resumes communication with AWACS on working freq.
+* All other flights remains on AWACS check-in freq
 <br>
 <br>
 <br>